-Paneer tikka is made from paneer cubes marinated in Indian spices and yogurt, grilled on the stove-top or baked in the oven.
+Paneer tikka is made from paneer cubes marinated in Indian spices, gram flour, and yogurt, grilled on the stove-top, or baked in the oven.
 A delicious Indian restaurant-style appetizer that you can make at home!

-If you’re dining at an Indian restaurant and you’re stumped looking at the choices in the menu, you simply can’t go wrong with a tandoori paneer tikka.
-Paneer tikka or tandoori paneer tikka is made with cubes of marinated paneer and assorted vegetables, skewered and baked in a ‘tandoor’ (clay oven), giving it a lovely char and a smoky flavor.
+Paneer tikka or tandoori paneer tikka are made with cubes of marinated paneer and assorted vegetables, skewered and baked in a ‘tandoor’ (clay oven), giving it a lovely char and a smoky flavor.

 Paneer tikka can just as easily be made at home.
 All you need is store-bought paneer, assorted bell peppers, and red onions, yogurt and chickpea flour (gram flour or ‘besan’), and some staple Indian spices for the marinade.

 Paneer tikka can be made either in the oven or on the stovetop.
 If you like those lovely char marks you see on tandoori paneer tikka, you can use a barbeque or stove-top grill to grill the tikka.

 - Can be made at home in a pinch with ingredients available at your local Asian grocery or on Amazon